Larry Goodman

 Did your parents break promises?
 Did they keep secrets?
 Lie?
 Betray your trust?
 Trusting humans again will then become unthinkable.
 Even when your current lover is loyal and truthful, your brain will instinctively bristle with anticipation of disappointment.
 It’s not paranoia—that’s your early life trauma whispering, “Don’t trust them yet.”

 Sibling Rivalries?
-Now You Struggle with Competition in Relationships
+How You Struggle with Competition in Relationships

 Competing for attention growing up?
 That doesn’t go anywhere.
 It spills over into your relationships—maybe you feel threatened by your partner’s hot coworker or secretly compete in your friendships.
 When love felt scarce as a kid, adult relationships can feel like a never-ending battle to be chosen.